Businesses can offer disability insurance to employees as a benefit to their total compensation plan.

 Disability insurance provides a portion of income when a worker is injured or ill and cannot work.
-Disability insurance is also referred to as disability income insurance.
+Thus, disability insurance is often referred to as disability income insurance.
 InsureOne has competitive plans that employers can offer employees.

 What Does Disability Insurance Cover?

-Disability insurance is intended to cover some of a worker’s income.
+Disability insurance is intended to cover some of a worker’s income while they cannot work.
 The payments provide wage replacement and are paid out to the worker for a set number of years or the duration of the disability.
-It can cover a partial disability and a total disability.
-It does not cover medical care, prescriptions, or other services you may need.
-While on disability, it is a good idea to maintain your health insurance coverage if you have it.
-Also, if you are over the age of 65, you cannot get disability insurance.
+It can cover a partial disability and/or a total disability.

 How Much Does Disability Insurance Cost?

-The cost of disability insurance varies and is calculated based on your age, salary, and occupation.
-The sooner you buy disability insurance; the lower your premiums may be.
-The average cost of disability insurance is 1 to 3% of your annual gross income.
-InsureOne works with the top carriers in the country to get you disability insurance that is affordable and reliable.
+The average cost of disability insurance is 1 to 3% of an employee’s annual gross income.
+InsureOne works with the top carriers in the country to offer affordable and reliable disability insurance to businesses.

 Types of Disability Insurance

-There are two types of disability insurance: short term disability (STD) and long term disability (LTD)
+There are two types of disability insurance available: short-term disability (STD) and long-term disability (LTD)

-Short term disability offers income protection if you are unable to work for a short amount of time –usually about three to six months.
-A typical short term disability policy provides 60-70% of your base salary.
-There is usually a waiting period before you can start receiving benefits after becoming disabled.
+Short-term disability offers income protection if an employee cannot work for a short amount of time – usually about three to six months.
+A typical short-term disability policy provides 60-70% of a base salary.
+There is typically a waiting period before an employee can start receiving benefits after becoming disabled.